pyjarrett/calendon/docs/source/index.rst

 ..
-Knell documentation master file, created by sphinx-quickstart on Sat May 23 21:52:36 2020.
+Calendon documentation master file, created by sphinx-quickstart on Sat May 23 21:52:36 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Knell's documentation!
+Welcome to Calendon's documentation!
 =================================

 Hello, world!